-More importantly, neighbor Diane Jackson reported a daytime burglary that occurred at the Medina home across from the Peterson home at 11:40 a.m. on Dec.
-24. The neighbors whose home was burglarized left town at 10:30 a.m. on the 24th, and returned in the afternoon of the 26th.
+More importantly, neighbor Diane Jackson reported a daytime burglary that occurred at the Medina home across from the Peterson home at 11:40 a.m. on December 24.
+The neighbors whose home was burglarized left town at 10:30 a.m. on the 24th, and returned in the afternoon of the 26th.
 Steven Todd and Glenn Pearce were later arrested for this burglary.
-They confessed, but claimed it occurred on Dec.
-26 before the homeowners returned.
+They confessed but claimed it occurred on December 26 before the homeowners returned.

-When police were asked if the burglary could be involved in Laci’s disappearance, they told the press that the burglary occurred on Dec.
-26, simply accepting without question what the burglars said.
+When police were asked if the burglary could be involved in Laci’s disappearance, they told the press that the burglary occurred on December 26, simply accepting without question what the burglars said.
 But this doesn’t make any sense.
-By the 26th, news crews were outside the Peterson house constantly, day and night, making it impossible for a strange van to pull up and commit a brazen burglary across the street -- loading items including a large safe into a van parked outside -- without being seen.
+By the 26th, news crews were outside the Peterson house constantly, day and night, making it impossible for a strange van to pull up and commit a brazen burglary across the street—loading items including a large safe into a van parked outside— without being seen.

-But it gets worse.
-A few weeks after Laci’s disappearance (but before her body was found), Lt.
-Xavier Aponte, a guard at the California Rehabilitation Center in Norco, Cal., reported a call he had monitored between inmate Shawn Tenbrink and his brother, Adam Tenbrink.
-During the call, Adam said his friend Steven Todd admitted Laci confronted him during his burglary of her neighbor on Dec.
-24, 2002.
-Lt.
-Aponte said he gave Modesto police a copy of this taped conversation, but they denied receiving it and no copies have been found.
-Whether the burglars harmed Laci or not, just their confirmation of having seen her that morning after Scott left -- as was indicated in the phone call that Lt.
-Aponte reported -- indicates that the state’s theory of Scott murdering her and disposing of her body must be incorrect.
+A few weeks after Laci’s disappearance (before her body was found), Lieutenant Xavier Aponte, a guard at the California Rehabilitation Center in Norco, California, reported a call he had monitored between inmate Shawn Tenbrink and his brother, Adam Tenbrink.
+During the call, Adam said his friend Steven Todd admitted Laci confronted him during his burglary of her neighbor on December 24, 2002.
+Lieutenant Aponte said he gave Modesto police a copy of this taped conversation, but they denied receiving it and no copies have been found.
+Whether the burglars harmed Laci or not, just their confirmation of having seen her that morning after Scott left, as was indicated in the phone call that Aponte reported, indicates that the state’s theory of Scott murdering her and disposing of her body must be incorrect.

-When one of the burglars was later confronted by Scott’s defense team about Laci’s disappearance, they said he “came unglued,” starting yelling things like, “you have no evidence,” and then said he would take the Fifth and would no longer talk.
+When one of the burglars was later confronted by Scott’s defense team about Laci’s disappearance, they said he “came unglued,” and started yelling, “you have no evidence,” and then said he would take the Fifth and would no longer talk.

 Of course, if someone abducted and killed Laci, the police solved their problem of where to dispose of her body.
 The police widely publicized their theory that Scott dumped her body in the bay on the 24th instead of fishing.